-March 21, 1951

-Mohammad Natsir resigned as prime minister.
+- March 21, 1951 Mohammad Natsir resigned as prime minister.
 His resignation, CIA analysts wrote, brought "to a close the recent impossible relationship between the Government" and PNI members of parliament who sought an end to the Netherlands-Indonesian Union, revision of the RTC agreement, and representation in the cabinet.
-According to Mavis Rose, "Natsir's insistence that the President remain a figurehead irritated Sukarno."

-Jacob Beam, the acting US representative on the UNCI, signed a report to the Security Council declaring that the commission was suspending its activities indefinitely.7

-After protracted negotiations between the Masjumi and PNI, the formation of a coalition cabinet led by Masjumi chairman Sukiman Wirjosandjojo was announced.8 ambassador's observation that enthusiastic May Day celebrations were "evidence of Communist growth in Indonesia.
-Sukarno quickly admitted the situation and said measures must be taken to oppose Communism."
-NSC memorandum 48/5: "At present the Indonesian Government is pursuing a policy of political neutrality.
-The United States must endeavor to influence Indonesia toward greater participation in measures which promote the security of the area and toward solidarity with the free
+According to Mavis Rose, "Natsir's insistence that the President remain a figurehead irritated Sukarno." - April 3, 1951 Jacob Beam, the acting US representative on the UNCI, signed a report to the Security Council declaring that the commission was suspending its activities indefinitely. - April 26, 1951 After protracted negotiations between the Masjumi and PNI, the formation of a coalition cabinet led by Masjumi chairman Sukiman Wirjosandjojo was announced. - May 9, 1951 A summary of a Cochran conversation with Sukarno included the ambassador's observation that enthusiastic May Day celebrations were "evidence of Communist growth in Indonesia.
+Sukarno quickly admitted the situation and said measures must be taken to oppose Communism." - May 17, 1951 NSC memorandum 48/5: "At present the Indonesian Government is pursuing a policy of political neutrality.
+The United States must endeavor to influence Indonesia toward greater participation in measures which promote the security of the area and toward solidarity with the free world."